-This Reykjavík weekend or short break package will give you the most exciting action-packed time ever!
-You even get some time to explore the city and try out the famous nightlife.
+This Reykjavík weekend or short break package introduces you to the best of Iceland with adrenaline-pumping, action-packed activities!
+You’ll even get some time to explore the city and try out the famous nightlife.

 Golden Circle, Super Truck & Snowmobiling

-The famous Golden Circle contains three amazing natural attractions: The geothermally active area around Geysir, home to the famous hot spring which gave us the English word ‘Geyser’.
-Stand in awe as Strokkur, the most active geyser, erupts great jets of boiling water high in the air every 5 to 10 minutes!
-The geologically amazing, Þingvellir National Park, has a dramatic cliff running through it where the North American and Eurasian tectonic plates have been moving apart.
-Iceland´s historic parliament, Alþingi, the oldest continuously existing parliament in the world, was founded here in 930 CE.
-Thingvellir is a UNESCO listed World Heritage Site.
-Last, but certainly not least, is Gullfoss waterfall, (the Golden Falls), see the golden hued spray and feel the power as the roaring Hvítá (the White River) crashes through the high rugged canyon, dropping 32 m in two stages.
+On our trip to the Golden Circle, we’ll visit three iconic natural attractions.
+First, we’ll pay our respects to the geothermally active area around Geysir, home to the famous hot spring that gave us the word ‘geyser’.
+Though the eponymous jet is dormant now, its neighbor Strokkur never fails to delight, erupting great jets of boiling water high in the air every 5 to 10 minutes!
+We’ll also visit Thingvellir National Park, the rift valley that runs between the North American and Eurasian tectonic plates.
+Iceland’s historic parliament, Alþingi, the oldest continuously existing parliament in the world, was founded here in 930 CE.
+Last, but certainly not least, is Gullfoss Waterfall (Golden Falls), one of the most iconic waterfalls in Iceland known for its golden-hued mist.

-If you are looking for a totally stunning and exciting way to explore Iceland, go snowmobiling on Langjökull, the second largest glacier in Iceland!
-The drive up from Gullfoss is an adventure in itself, you will certainly see why rugged all-terrain vehicles are used to reach our snowmobile base.
-A suit, a helmet, and a few brief driving instructions from your snowmobile guide and you will be ready to ride.
-Skimming through virgin snow, in the middle of nowhere, surrounded by high peaks will give you the most amazing story to tell back home!
+If you are looking for a totally unique way to explore Iceland, go snowmobiling on Langjökull, Iceland’s second largest glacier!
+The drive up from Gullfoss is an adventure in itself, and you’ll certainly see why we use rugged, all-terrain vehicles to reach our snowmobile base.
+A suit, a helmet, and a few brief driving instructions from your snowmobile guide, and you’ll be all set to hit the slopes!
+There’s nothing quite like skimming through virgin snow with the wind at your back in the middle of nowhere, surrounded by majestic peaks!

 Blue Ice – Glacier hiking & ice climbing on Solheimajokull glacier

-This trip will take you onto Sólheimajökull, a rugged, raw and truly phenomenal outlet glacier of Vatnajökull, which is always changing.
-Hiking over the ice with a certified glacier guide you will see totally unforgettable ice formations including sink holes, crevasses, and stunningly jagged ridges.
-Those who want to can test their ice climbing skills.
-We provide the tools you need including crampons, ice axes, and safety lines.
+Next up, we’ll climb onto the glacier tongue of Sólheimajökull, a rugged, raw and truly phenomenal outlet of Vatnajökull.
+Join our certified glacier guide for glimpses of cool ice formations, including sinkholes, crevasses, and stunningly jagged ridges.
+Those who feel confident can test their ice climbing skills.
+We provide the special tools you need, including crampons, ice axes, and safety lines.